Wilford Power Station: Flue gas treatment

 Wilford power station was the site of an experimental plant to remove sulphur compounds from the flue gases.
 A pilot plant was installed in 1957, at a cost of £220,000, to treat 56,000 ft^{3}/min (1586 m^{3}/min) of boiler flue gases using a cyclic ammonia process.
 A solution of ammonium salts was re-circulated over a packing through which the flue gases rise.
 Sulphur compounds in the gases reacted with the solution to form ammonium sulphite, bisulphite and thiosulphate.
 The ammonia solution was treated with sulphuric acid then further processed to yield 11 tonnes of ammonium sulphate per day and 2,000 lb/day (908 kg/day) of sulphur.
 The plant was shut down in 1959 because of the difficulty of obtaining ammonia, the impurities in the product and objectionable odours in the gas plume.

 Demolition and redevelopment

 Wilford power station closed in 1981 and was demolished shortly afterwards.
 Much of the area was redeveloped with the neighbouring clay works and railway terminus demolished around the same time.

+In 1991, the city council announced plans to build a new stadium for Nottingham Forest FC on the site, but these plans were abandoned in favour of modernising the City Ground.

 The Nottingham 132 kV electricity substation is still on the site.
 This is fed from Ratcliffe-on-Soar power station and supplies electricity to Nottingham.

 The former power station site has since been developed as a commercial site and is now called the Riverside Retail Park with multiple stores including the anchor stores of B&Q, Boots UK and Argos.
 The site also contains the Riverside Park and Ride for NCT and Trent Barton.

-Additional land was filled in for parkland and developed for offices, including Embankment House office block which houses the headquarters of Experian.
+Additional land was filled in for parkland and developed for offices, including Embankment House and Riverleen House office blocks which used to be the headquarters of Experian.